-The end is in sight.
-Here in Maryland, we are less than a month away from the end of the school year and the beginning of SUMMER!
+Here in Maryland, school is wrapping up and it’s the beginning of SUMMER!
 With all the craziness of the year, it may have taken longer to fall into that school days routine, and just when you’ve got it down – BAM!
 Summer comes along to shake things up.
 When our routines change, it’s easy to start letting little things slip through the cracks.
 And, eventually, those little things add up to big headaches.
-So take these last few weeks of school to check a few things off the to-do list, get a head start on summer organization, and set up systems that will ensure things don’t fall apart in the off season.
+So take these first few weeks of summer to check a few things off the to-do list, get a head start on summer organization, and set up systems that will ensure things don’t fall apart in the off season.

 Remember that this list is just inspiration; there’s no need to tackle all of this.
 Set your priorities and go from there.
 Pro-Tip: Get the kids involved.
 When they have ownership in the systems you are creating, they will be more likely to maintain them.

 - Create (or Refresh) a System for Artwork/School Papers

 When your child returns home from the last day of school, their backpack is likely to be filled with a lot of paperwork and artwork from the year.
 Sit down as soon as you can to go through it all.
 Pull out the really special pieces to put in a memory box, and the rest can be recycled.
 (If your kids have a hard time letting go, you can display it temporarily until the novelty wears off, and then say goodbye.)
 Taking pictures for a photo book is another great choice to keep the memories without keeping the physical objects, especially for oversized items.